SUPPORT YOUR CHILD'S "BIG FEELINGS" THROUGH PLAY

 2. BUILD SAMMY'S HOUSE

-Build Sammy's house by decorating an empty box and filling with sensory household items described in the book.
+Build Sammy's house by decorating an empty box and filling with household items described in the book.

 3. PREVENT TANTRUMS